rganly/Lifetime-Reproductive-Success/Finnish/README.md

 # Finnish registers

-0. bianca server and files info
+## 0. bianca server and files info
-000_Tips_using_bianca.sh
+000_Tips_using_atlas.sh
-Aim: Tips to use bianca server
+Aim: Tips to use atlas server

 00_Files_info.R
 Aim: convert all registry data to .Rdata format and comment on each file